SeanConroy01/salesconnect/README.md

 ```
 python3 app.py
 ```
-6. Go to localhost:5000/create-admin, this will create default a default admin and user account. which can then be used the create additional accounts
+6. Go to localhost:5000 and use the following sample credentials to login to either an admin or user account
 ```
 Admin
-Username: admin@cisco.com
+Username: zsheperd@cisco.com
-Password: 1234567890
+Password: 31b16Sjv*Q6a

 User
-Username: user@cisco.com
+Username: jhopkins@cisco.com
-Password: 1234567890
+Password: sq61gvMUF$2b
 ```

 ## License